What, got a problem? This is a real man’s single-humbucker setup!!

 Jumbo fret replacement, refinishing

-FRT unit installation, modification
+FRT unit installation and modification

 Rear humbucker modification